 This trio of sites forms a network that links with other nature reserves and green spaces across Bulwell and Bestwood towards the city centre.
 Each site has its own distinct character: a wildlife walkway and cycle route along a former railway line, through the long thin oak woodland of Hucknall Road; a marvellous marshy pond at Moorbridge; and a wonderful wildlife garden at Springfield Corner.

-Hucknall Road Linear Walkway and Springfield Corner are managed by Nottingham City Council; Moorbridge Pond is managed by Nottinghamshire Wildlife Trust.
+Hucknall Road Linear Walkway, Moorbridge Pond and Springfield Corner are managed by Nottingham City Council.

 to get more information on our Green Spaces & Nature Reserves